Progress and Attainment

 Heads of English and maths meet regularly as a group to analyse the achievements of all students (Laser Meetings).
 Alongside our Intervention Leaders, other subject leaders form part of our IMPACT group where the analysis of each individual student, in each subject is forensically analysed to ensure all students are achieving their potential.

 Assessment and Reporting

 Parental engagement and support is very important.
-This is why we report on progress five times a year in addition to the annual tutor report to parents.
+This is why we report on progress five times a year.

 Aspirational but achievable targets are set at the beginning of each school year and students progress towards this is monitored.
 Lessons are planned by teachers taking into account the students’ starting point, and the minimum expectation of them (Minimum Expected Grade).
 These are reviewed in January each year to ensure they are still challenging to our students, and the students’ MEG may be adjusted upwards.